artoo-git/OpenPhoda-SeV/README.md

 # OpenPhoda-SeV
 Open Source web application for Phoda-SeV: a psychometric scale for Chronic Low Back Pain

-The university of University of LEUVEN releases a proprietary version of the Phoda-SeV for MS Windows computers.
+The University of University of Leuven releases a proprietary version of the Phoda-SeV for MS Windows computers.
 I thought it may have been useful to create a version of the software which (provided that a browser and internet connection is available) is capable to:

 * run on any possible machine at any time
 * add data to a single, fast and reliable relational database